For many, there is nothing more rewarding than completing a project on

 hiring professional help.
 Additionally, who doesn’t like saving money?

-- Electrocution – The most common threat which causes severe bodily
+Electrocution – The most common threat which causes severe bodily harm, and possibly

-- Fire – There are hundreds of electrical fires every year as a result
+Fire – There are hundreds of electrical fires every year as a result of

 Fire Protection Agency is updated every three years, which licensed electricians